 Context, or rather the lack of it, is another problem of chatbots.
 If a user asks a question that doesn’t have anything to do with its purpose, the system doesn’t know what to do.
 The same things happen if you make a joke or when user input is inaudible, which happens a lot when using a chatbot in the presence of other people.

 Finally, chatbots lack personality.
-But tech companies wanting to create such a personality or chatbot profiles, run the risk of stereotyping, which in turn can lead to a negative user experience.
-There are no easy answers for creating a single UX that will satisfy millions of unique users.
+But tech companies wanting to create such a personality or chatbot profiles, run the risk of stereotyping, which in turn can lead to negative user experience.
+There are no easy answers to creating a single UX that will satisfy millions of unique users.